shivamujawame/AIW-Infra-Migration/Labfiles/README.md

      ![](Images/azure_migrate7.png)

 13. Under **Business case reports**, click on **Azure Iaas**.
-You ou can dive deeper into detailed Azure Infrastructure as a Service and Platform as a Service reports.
+You can dive deeper into detailed Azure Infrastructure as a Service and Platform as a Service reports.
 IaaS Reports will provide you with recommended right-sized targets and the most cost-effective offers based on your usage.

      ![](Images/azure_migrate8.png)